February 16, 2021

-Last year may well have been the year of the cloud data warehouse (CDW).
+Last year may well have been the year of the Cloud Data Warehouse (CDW).
 Snowflake had the biggest software IPO ever (at the time) and a blistering growth rate to go with it.
 It became a household name in IT and tech.
 This year looks to continue that trend, with Databricks raising $1B in funding at a $28B valuation already.
 CDWs have become a huge, growing business.

 A cohort of applications built on top of CDWs has risen from this huge, growing business.
 This trend was included as one of the most impactful ideas of 2020 in Kleiner Perkins’ A 2020 Perspective.
 Applications such as Observe use Snowflake to process all of their data and as their central data store, driving down the cost of storage to “little more than the cost of Amazon S3.”

-What is the Warehouse-First Architecture?
+What is the Warehouse-First Architecture

 Building on top of Snowflake is certainly something we will see more of, but a new crop of modern cloud companies is taking it a step further and enabling their customers to build on top of their own CDWs and data lakes.

 At Rudderstack, we take the warehouse-first approach, building your customer data lake on your data warehouse, but the architecture’s value applies across the data stack.
 For example, our friends at Panther, who build SIEM tooling for cloud-focused security teams, use the warehouse-first approach in the security space.
-On the other end of the spectrum, MessageGears is a customer marketing platform that is warehouse-first, running on their customers’ CDWs.
+On the other end of the spectrum, MessageGears is a customer marketing platform that is warehouse-first, running on its customers’ CDWs.

 This is the warehouse-first architecture: instead of providing (and charging) for storage infrastructure and running features in black boxes, warehouse-first tools are architected to build the data lake in the user’s CDW.

-What are the Benefits of Warehouse-First Software?
+What are the Benefits of Warehouse-First Software

 Warehouse-first may seem like a minor difference in the way applications operate compared to the traditional model where SaaS providers store their customers’ data in their own (often proprietary) databases, but the implications are huge.